Overcoming our Everest

 Who is Alex?

 Aged 22, Alex Staniforth is an endurance adventurer, athlete, inspirational speaker, author and fundraiser from Cheshire.
 He is no stranger to overcoming adversity – suffering epilepsy, stammering, bullying in early life.
-Mental illness including depression and eating disorders are an ongoing challenge for him.
 He survived the 2015 Nepal earthquake during his second attempt to climb Mount Everest.
-In July 2017 he became the fastest person ever to climb all 100 UK county tops and won the Pride of Britain Granada Reports Fundraiser of the Year.
+In July 2017 he became the fastest person ever to climb all 100 UK county tops, advocating his struggle with depression and eating disorders.
+He won the Pride of Britain Granada Reports Fundraiser of the Year, raising over £85,000 for charities so far.

-Through his outdoor challenges Alex is committed to empowering others to overcome their own challenges – to ‘move their minds over mountains’.
+Through his outdoor challenges Alex is committed to help others overcome their own challenges in life.

-“We can't always control what happens to us: but we can control how we respond.”
+“We can't always control what happens to us: we can control how we respond.”

 Mount Everest 2015